 Margo Steines is a native New Yorker, a journeyman ironworker, and serves as mom to a wildly spirited small person.

-Margo holds an MFA in nonfiction writing from the University of Arizona and lives and writes in Tucson, AZ.
-Her work was named Notable in Best American Essays 2021 and has appeared in The Sun, Brevity, The New York Times (Modern Love), the forthcoming anthology Letter to a Stranger: Essays to the Ones Who Haunt Us, and elsewhere.
-She is the author of the memoir BRUTALITIES, forthcoming from W.W.
-Norton.
+Margo holds an MFA in nonfiction writing from the University of Arizona and lives and writes in Tucson.
+Her work was named Notable in Best American Essays and has appeared in The Sun, Brevity, Off Assignment, The New York Times (Modern Love), the anthology Letter to a Stranger: Essays to the Ones Who Haunt Us, and elsewhere.
+She is the author of the memoir-in-essays Brutalities: A Love Story.

 Student Feedback for Margo

 Margo embodies a certain intense passion for the work of writing.
 It feels like she’s right there for each student, a straight forward but kind and knowledgeable partner.
 This course came at the perfect moment.
 Carol A Thomas